venksrid001/cowrie/project-requirement.md

 ## 2. References

 References to other documents or standards.
 Follow the IEEE Citation  Reference scheme, available from the [IEEE website](https://www.ieee.org/) (please use the search box).
 (1 page, longer if required)

+1.W.
+Cabral, C. Valli, L. Sikos and S. Wakeling, "Review and Analysis of Cowrie Artefacts and Their Potential to be Used Deceptively," 2019 International Conference on Computational Science and Computational Intelligence (CSCI), 2019, pp. 166-171, doi: 10.1109/CSCI49370.2019.00035.

 ## 3. Specific requirements